VMrGamer/pneumonia-classification-chest-x-rays/data/README.md

 ## Project Status

-- The project is currently under development, under further notice.
+- The project development has completed and submitted.
 - Feel free to contribute, generate Pull Requests or raise Issues, it is very much appreciated.